daviedow/yellowcake/content/infoPages/default.md

 title: "With love from Colombia. "
 featuredImage: https://ucarecdn.com/ce0d8b01-3760-481a-83ee-fde9eab9dfaa/
 meta:
-  description: >+
+  description: "\n"
+  title: Our Story
+---
 Our Story

 I grew up in a tropical paradise drinking coffee on terraces, in homes of friends, while studying and of course working.
 Coffee has been a big part of my life and has been present in different ways always bringing energy, warmth, passion, and knowledge.
 When I arrived in the U.K I was searching for Colombian coffee everywhere.
 After 2 years I thought it would be nice to share some of the best coffees I had in Colombia with my new home.
 That was the beginning of this amazing journey.
 I am proud to have introduced coffee into the life of my partner and now we are both coffee aficionados with a passion. in Colombia, happy to share quality,  transparency and create new relationships with coffee farmers to bring the best coffee with social and environmental impact.

-  title: Our Story
----
-## This is the DefaultPage template

-The second paragraph.
-This is placeholder text that our web designers put here to make sure words appear properly on your website. *Italic*, **bold**, and `monospace`.

-### Unordered lists:

-* this one
-* that one
-* the other one

-### Ordered lists:

-1. first item
-2. second item
-3. third item

-> Block quotes are written like so.
->
-> They can span multiple paragraphs,
-> if you like.

 # Heading 1